API Reference

 Automatic rebuilds — deploy hook setup

-Generate a deploy hook URL from your hosting provider, then paste it into the Webhook URL field on the relevant page in the Pages dashboard.
+Generate a deploy hook URL from your hosting provider, then paste it into the Webhook URL field on the relevant page.
 Every time owlCMS publishes a post it will call that URL and trigger a rebuild.

 Vercel — Settings → Git → Deploy Hooks